kubernetes-sigs/kustomize/docs/inventory_object.md

   The value of this annotation is the JSON blob for an Inventory object.
 The Inventory is a struct that contains following information
-  - all objects within this kusotmization target
+  - all objects within this kustomization target
   - all objects that reference within this kustomization target

   Here is an example of an Inventory object